 From help with essays to getting prepped to make your mark in your chosen career, our Study Skills team has got your back.
 The best bit?
 It’s absolutely free!

 Ahhh the serenity.
 Studying on campus at Charles Sturt means you’re surrounded by nature – and it’s pretty damn peaceful.
 There’s no better feeling than to fill your lungs with crisp, clean country air.
 Added bonus that city folk don’t have: kangaroos on campus.

 8. Your best mate is an aggie.

 Going to uni in the country?
 There’s a high chance you’re going to end up best buds with an ag student.
 Whether they’re studying agriculture or from a farming background, you’re going to get a front-row seat to life on the land.

 9. You’ve made lifelong friends by living on res.

 When you first moved on campus you didn’t know a soul.
-Fast forward a few years and you’re surrounded by family.
+Fast forward a few years and you’re surrounded by family when you graduated from university.
 Something special happens when you put a group of people together in the same living environment, sharing the same experiences – and you can find it on res.